 The culprit was caterpillars of the brown tail moth Euproctis chrysorrhea.
 Their webs contain irritating hairs which protect the caterpillars from predation by birds.
 Once again I told the farmer that there was nothing to be done and that the hedge would recover, but with rather less conviction than I had said it in April.

 The farmer then went on to tell me of another hedge on his farm where webs had appeared at random intervals.
 These were the work of caterpillars of the spindle ermine moth, Yponomeuta cagnagella.
 Small patches of spindle had been planted in the hedge and every plant had been stripped by the caterpillars.
 In this case, the worst scenario is that the spindle would die out and be replaced by neighbouring shrubs.

 Since that day I have seen several other cases of brown tail moth infestations: On the M11 near Duxford, the A14 near Fen Drayton, the A15 near Market Deeping and also near Oundle.
-It is certainly an exceptional year for these two caterpillars and I expect that there will be an announcement from the government soon that this is the latest threat to Britain’s hedgerows and to public health and that it will cost hundreds of millions of pounds of public money to control.
-In reality these things come and go, and I don’t see why it should cost the public purse a single penny.
+It is certainly an exceptional year for these two caterpillars.
+As an update, I have revisited some of these sites in late July and I am glad to see that the shrubs have put out new shoots and will suffer no long term damage.

 Hairy caterpillars are an important food source for cuckoos, whose numbers have been declining in the UK for several years.
 Cuckoos appear to be unaffected by the irritating hairs, so it is important not to react hastily and spray infected hedges with pesticides.
 The hedge will recover and our cuckoos will benefit.

 Update June 2023.